Growli

 Is aloe vera toxic to cats and dogs?

-Aloe vera is mildly toxic to pets.
+Aloe vera is toxic to pets.
 ASPCA lists Aloe vera as toxic to cats and dogs due to anthraquinones.
 Ingestion causes vomiting and diarrhoea.
 The latex layer just under the rind is more irritating than the inner gel.

 What USDA hardiness zone does aloe vera grow in?